PSD3 and the end of commingled funds in Europe

 Preparing for 2027

-Platforms that implement cash management infrastructure satisfying the stricter of the UK and EU regimes will automatically comply with both.
-The Lexology global payments analysis notes that 2026 will see significant regulatory activity around PSD3 implementation, including EPC standard updates, AMLA preparation for direct supervision, and ongoing national-level implementation work.
+The Lexology global payments analysis notes that 2026 will see significant regulatory activity around PSD3 implementation, including EPC standard updates, AMLA preparation for direct supervision, and ongoing national-level work.
 Platforms that wait for final rules before beginning infrastructure changes will find themselves under time pressure.

 Lorum provides custody and multi-currency clearing infrastructure that meets the segregation requirements of both the UK and EU regimes.
 Structural segregation by design, not process, across 30+ markets through a single integration.
 The preparation window for PSD3 compliance is narrowing.
 The infrastructure decisions platforms make in 2026 will determine their regulatory posture for years to come.